TikTok Banned Countries List [Updated 2026 Data]

 The Latvian government banned TikTok on the work mobiles of government employees.

-This ban was imposed in March 2023 by the Latvian Ministry of Affairs, citing the security reasons for the confidential information.
+This ban was imposed in March 2023 by the Latvian Ministry of Affairs, citing security reasons for the confidential information.

 13. Afghanistan

 In April 2022, the Taliban government banned TikTok for ‘misleading the younger generation.’
-A spokesperson further added that the platform’s content did not fit the Islamic laws.
+A spokesperson further added that the platform’s content did not fit Islamic laws.

 14. New Zealand